Azure/Vision-AI-DevKit-Pages/docs/_docs/061-SetUp_VS_Code.md

 last_modified_at: 2019-03-15
 ---

-* Page page contains instructions for Windows, Linux and MacOS users
+* Instructions for Windows, Linux and MacOS users

 ## What you will do
 * Configure a VS Code dev environment